mentalisttraceur/python-compose/README.rst

 * Not providing descriptor support like ``functools.partialmethod`` for now, until a need for it becomes apparent which a "normal function" variant (see last point) does not satisfy well enough.

-* Waiting to provide an ``async``/``await`` variant until it becomes clear what the best way to do it is, and if the best place for it is this package.

-* Waiting to provide a C-based implementation until there is some demand or need for the greater optimization.